 Where the business of the company is still operating as a going concern at the time of the Voluntary Administrator's appointment, the Voluntary Administrator will conduct a review of the viability of the business and will decide whether to continue trading the business with a view to achieving a restructure or sale.

-The Administration process allows for a proposal for a Deed of Company Arrangement to be put to creditors for their consideration, which is in essence a contract that outlines what benefit the company will provide to its members and creditors in exchange for settlement of all debts/claims against it.
+The Voluntary Administration process allows for a proposal for a Deed of Company Arrangement to be put to creditors for their consideration, which is in essence a contract that outlines what benefit the company will provide to its creditors in exchange for settlement of all debts/claims against it.

 Once the Administrator is appointed, they take control of the company and deal with outstanding creditors.
-They will try to work out a way to save either the company and/or the company's business.
+They implement a strategy to maximise the chances of the business continuing of if that is not possible, maximise the returns to the company's creditors.
 They have strict time frames to follow which are mandated by the Corporations Act 2001.

 - The control of the company to revert to the Directors;